NYC Schools that Offer English Classes

 New York University

-New York University offers undergraduate and graduate degree programs to nearly 44,000 students a year.
+New York University offers undergraduate and graduate degree programs to over 51,000 students a year.
 Students can major in English as undergraduates, and they have a choice of several graduate programs in English as well.

 Bachelor of Arts (B.A.) in English